-Melbourne's ‘Not Fair’ Art Fair 2017 - An exercise in artist branding or the beginnings of a bol
+Melbourne's ‘Not Fair’ Art Fair 2017 - An exercise in artist branding or a bold, new experiment

 Trumpeted originally as an independent stage for visual artists who are unknown or overlooked, this year’s not fair art fair grand opening in a soon-to-be-demolished Prahran factory brought together a unusual who’s who of Melbourne's mainstream and alternative art scenes.

 But what draws such a mixed crowd of art luminaries, artists, critics, rogues, students and e-taggers out on a Saturday afternoon to sip warm wine at a counter-culture event like this, bringing together in the words of founders Sam Leach, Tony Lloyd and Ashley Crawford ‘50 unknown or overlooked artists … to issue a challenge to the established gatekeepers of the art world?”
 What makes this event so attractive?

 With the demise of many artist-run spaces and second tier ‘feeder’ galleries over the last 10 years or so, not fair’s less-than-revolutionary aim is “to introduce unrepresented artists to art lovers, collectors, critics, curators and commercial gallery directors” to hopefully put them on the path to money-making success – that it implies has eluded them to date.
 A shameless, yet noble ambition in an art world that in some quarters devalues the pursuit of commercial success over the desire to achieve pure artistic merit.

 Certainly, the crowd last Saturday wants not fair to succeed.
 But is simply providing an introduction enough?

 The curators and artists have combined to put on a memorable exhibition.